tdwg/tcs2/docs/terms/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
 			<td><p>The full scientific name, with authorship and date information if known.
-When forming part of an Identification, this should be the name in lowest  level taxonomic rank that can be determined.
-This term should not contain  identification qualifications, which should instead be supplied in the  IdentificationQualifier term.</p></td>
+When forming part of an Identification, this SHOULD be the name in lowest  level taxonomic rank that can be determined.
+This term SHOULD not contain  identification qualifications, which SHOULD instead be supplied in the  <code>identificationQualifier</code> term.</p></td>
 		</tr>
 		<tr>
 			<td></td>